paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 The sets background also varied its colour through the course of the day — starting with light pinks and blues at breakfast, darkening through the day to dark blues and oranges for the Nine O'clock bulletin, reflecting the time of day.

-{% include 'photos' with figures.40
+{% render 'photos' with figures.40
   caption: 'The BBC’s virtual news studio took pride of place at the start of its bulletins.'
   image_preset: 'supporting'
 %}

-{% include 'photos' with figures.41
+{% render 'photos' with figures.41
   caption: 'Window keys for <cite>Breakfast News</cite> and the One, Six and Nine O’clock bulletins.
 Variations here, and with the opening musical scores, maintained a degree of individuality.'
   image_preset: 'supporting'
 %}